alaraayan/project-3-server/README.md

 #### Frontend
 After completing our backend we moved on to the frontend as a group.
 Continuing with the general areas we handled in the backend, we each chose our components.
 Since I handled users in the backend, I took user related functionalities which were register and login, comments, movie show page, editing a movie and adding/removing moods from an existing movie.
 I had to make sure every type of user was seeing content relevant to them.

-Being more comfortable with React since the last project, I took advantage of breaking things down to components and conditionally rendering the JSX depending a user's status.
+Being more comfortable with React since the last project, I took advantage of breaking things down to components and conditionally rendering the JSX depending on a user's status.

 While everyone on a movie's show page saw its information, admin users had the ability to edit and remove the movie like this: